bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

 Bob's hashed public key.
 These instructions are called the [pubkey script][/en/glossary/pubkey-script]{:#term-pubkey-script}{:.term}
 or scriptPubKey.

-Alice broadcasts the transaction and it is added to the block chain.
+Alice broadcasts the transaction and it is added to the blockchain.
 The network categorizes it as an Unspent Transaction Output (UTXO), and Bob's wallet software displays it as a spendable balance.